tennisfar/til/Git/Staging files.md

 ## Staging files
-Different ways to stage changed files, and why `git add -A` could be preferred:
+Different ways to stage changed files, and why `git add -A` could be preferred in some cases:

 ```bash
 # stages new and modified, without deleted